Have you always

 "Just closing my eyes and listening to Jennie's voice this morning, I was hooked in." ~ Lynne O.

-Welcome to the introductory lesson in the Develop a Sustainable Meditation Practice course.
+Welcome to the Develop a Sustainable Meditation Practice course.

 For over a decade I have been counseling people on their meditation practice and I have heard the same difficulties expressed again and again.
 "I have no time.
 I am not 'good' at meditation.
 It doesn't work for me."
 Etc. Etc. And because I try to practice meditation myself every day, I KNOW...it is not easy!